David Domonoske

 David Domonoske (born August 25, 1997) is an American professional racing cyclist, who specializes in track cycling.
 He is also a two time Pan American Champion as well as a Pan American Games bronze medalist, all in the team pursuit.

-From Palo Alto, California, Domonoske originally competed in alpine skiing, particularly the slalom.
+From Park City, UT, Domonoske originally competed in alpine skiing, particularly the slalom.
 He graduated from Dartmouth College with an engineering degree.
 During the COVID-19 pandemic, he took up mountain biking, before moving to track racing.

 In March 2025 at the UCI Nations Cup, Domonoske, alongside Ashlin Barry, Anders Johnson and Graeme Frislie, set the American record in the team pursuit in a time of 3:47.503, beating the previous record by five seconds.
 The team finished second in the process.